-- The Annual RSUs granted in 2022 and 2021 vest quarterly over a three-year period from the grant date. - The Annual RSUs granted on May 30, 2023 vest in annual installments over a three-year period from the grant date. - The Austerity RSU Awards granted on December 3, 2023 vest on the first anniversary of the grant date. - The 2022 PSUs and 2023 PSUs have a three-year performance period from the start of the fiscal year of the grant date and will vest on January 31, 2025 and January 31, 2026, respectively, based on our average achievement of annual performance objectives set by the Compensation Committee for each fiscal year during the performance period as to two financial metrics-revenue growth percentage (weighted 60%) and cash flow from operations (weighted 40%), with two modifiers that can each impact the overall score by plus or minus 25 points based on our achievement of three-year performance objectives for relative TSR (where target payout requires above median performance compared to the S&P 500 Index) and three-year performance objectives for relative TSR (where target payout requires above median performance compared to the S&P 500 Index) and three-year performance objectives for relative TSR (where target payout requires above median performance compared to the S&P 500 Index) and three-year performance objectives for relative TSR (where target payout requires above median performance of PSUs granted if our TSR for the performance period is negative.
-The 2022 PSUs are shown above at the target amount because the performance for the first two years of the three-year performance period did not exceed target and the 2023 PSUs are shown above at the maximum amount because the performance for the first year of the three-year period exceeded target.
-However, in accordance with SEC rules and accounting standards, only 1/3 of each of the target number of 2022 PSUs are shown in the Summary Compensation Table and Grants of Plan-Based Awards in Fiscal Year 2023 table above. - The PSUs granted in 2021 have a three-year performance period from the start of the fiscal year of the grant date and will vest on the 37th month anniversary of the start of the performance period, based on Intel's TSR performance relative to the S&P 500 IT Index (50%) and Intel's cumulative EPS growth against an EPS growth target over the three-year performance period (50%).
+- The Annual RSUs granted in 2022 and 2021 vest quarterly over a three-year period from the grant date. - The Annual RSUs granted on May 30, 2023 vest in annual installments over a three-year period from the grant date. - The Austerity RSU Awards granted on December 3, 2023 vest on the first anniversary of the grant date. - The 2022 PSUs and 2023 PSUs have a three-year performance period from the start of the fiscal year of the grant date and will vest on January 31, 2025 and January 31, 2026, respectively, based on our average achievement of annual performance objectives set by the Compensation Committee for each fiscal year during the performance period as to two financial metrics-revenue growth percentage (weighted 60%) and cash flow from operations (weighted 40%), with two modifiers that can each impact the overall score by plus or minus 25 points based on our achievement of three-year performance objectives for relative TSR (where target payout requires above median performance compared to the S&P 500 Index) and three-year performance objectives for revenue CAGR.
+Further, beginning with the 2023 PSUs, the final payout cannot exceed 100% of the target number of PSUs granted if our TSR for the performance period is negative.
+The 2022 PSUs are shown above at the target amount because the performance for the first two years of the three-year performance period did not exceed target and the 2023 PSUs are shown above at the maximum amount because the performance for the first year of the three-year performance period exceeded target.
+However, in accordance with SEC rules and accounting standards, only 1/3 of each of the target number of 2022 PSUs and 2023 PSUs are shown in the Summary Compensation Table and Grants of Plan-Based Awards in Fiscal Year 2023 table above. - The PSUs granted in 2021 have a three-year performance period from the start of the fiscal year of the grant date and will vest on the 37th month anniversary of the start of the performance period, based on Intel's TSR performance relative to the S&P 500 IT Index (50%) and Intel's cumulative EPS growth against an EPS growth target over the three-year performance period (50%).
 Actual payout for the 2021 PSUs was zero. - The Performance Units vest based on certain stock price hurdles over a five-year period and 50% of any vested PUs would have settled on February 1, 2022 and the remaining vested PUs would have settled on February 1, 2024.
 The PUs are shown above at the threshold amount (50% of target).
 Actual payout for the PUs was zero on February 1, 2024. - The TSR PSUs have a three-year performance period from the start of the fiscal year of the grant date and will vest on March 15, 2024 based on Intel's TSR performance relative to the S&P 500 IT Index over a three-year performance period.
 Actual payout for the TSR PSUs was zero on March 15, 2024. - The OUT PSUs will vest based on certain stock price hurdles over a five-year period. - The SG PSUs will vest based on certain stock price hurdles over a five-year period. - The Invest RSUs vest quarterly over a three-year period from the grant date.